 To get the most out of your time working in a hospital setting as a Dental Nurse, you might need to take further qualifications to enhance your knowledge and skills.
 We offer various NEBDN Certificates equivalent to level 4 for GDC-registered Dental Nurses

 Implant Dentistry is a highly advanced, specialised dental skill which is now a widely available treatment across the UK.

-It combines surgical skills with restorative expertise to help rebuild the dentition.
-The reasons for this treatment vary.
-It could be due to trauma following cancer treatment.
+It combines surgical skills with restorative expertise to help rebuild dentition.

 Due to the highly delicate and precise nature of these procedures, dentists need the very best Dental Nurses to support them.
 It’s a highly demanding aspect of dentistry, dealing with the challenging aspects of implantology and patient care.

 The role of the dental implant nurse includes surgical and restorative assistance during the many stages of implant treatment.
-You will need enhanced knowledge of dental anatomy and physiology to allow an understanding of the implant biomechanics.
+You will need enhanced knowledge of dental anatomy and physiology to allow an understanding of implant biomechanics.

 Strong communication skills are also essential in this advanced dental nursing role.
 Not only during the procedure but explaining the procedure and aftercare to patients.

 Certificate in Dental Radiography

 A qualified Dental Nurse who is awarded a certificate in Dental Radiography will be able to act under prescription as an IR(ME)R operator.

 Once qualified, Dental Nurses will be able to take intra-oral and extra-oral radiographs of patients.